Tom Savini: Early life

-Savini was born on November 3, 1946, in Pittsburgh, Pennsylvania, and is of Italian descent.
+Thomas Vincent Savini was born on November 3, 1946, in Pittsburgh, Pennsylvania, and is of Italian descent.
 He was raised Catholic and graduated from Central Catholic High School.
-As a boy, his inspiration was actor Lon Chaney: Savini attributes his earliest desires to create makeup effects to Chaney and the film Man of a Thousand Faces.
+As a boy, his inspiration was actor Lon Chaney: Savini attributes his earliest desires to create makeup effects to Chaney and the film Man of a Thousand Faces (1957).

 Experimenting with whatever medium he could find, the young Savini practiced creating makeup effects on himself, later convincing his friends to let him practice his craft on them.
 He also discovered another passion: acting.
 Combining his makeup applications and homemade costumes, he especially enjoyed scaring his friends.

-Among the many talents Savini nurtured as a young man were fencing and gymnastics.
+Savini practiced fencing and gymnastics.
 He is also accomplished with a bullwhip and can do motorcycle stunts.
 Many of his characters would be bikers or madmen who are hardened and eerily evil.

 Savini attended Point Park University for three years before enlisting in the United States Army.

 Savini served as a combat photographer during the Vietnam War.
 In a 2002 interview, he told the Pittsburgh Post-Gazette, "When I was in Vietnam, I was a combat photographer.
 My job was to shoot images of damage to machines and to people.
 Through my lens, I saw some hideous [stuff].
 To cope with it, I guess I tried to think of it as special effects.
 Now, as an artist, I just think of creating the effect within the limitations we have to deal with."
 He continued to practice with makeup in Vietnam, often frightening locals by appearing to suddenly transform into a "monster".

 Using the lens of his camera, Savini separated himself from the real-life horrors of war, although the images still haunted his mind.
 Savini said his wartime experiences influenced his eventual style of gory effects: "I hated that when I watched a war movie and someone dies.
 Some people die with one eye open and one eye half-closed, sometimes people die with smiles on their faces because the jaw is always slack.
 I incorporated the feeling of the stuff I saw in Vietnam into my work."

 In 1969, while on guard duty on Cantho Airfield, a flare was triggered in the jungle area Savini was watching.
 Against military protocol, Savini fired into the bush without informing his superiors.
 Other soldiers likewise began firing until a duck wandered from the bush completely unharmed.
 Due to his failure to follow orders, Savini was taken off guard duty from his bunker on the following evening.
 That same evening, the bunker came under attack and several soldiers were wounded or killed.
 As a result of this incident, Savini earned the nickname "Duck Slayer" and to this day will not eat duck.

-After his tour in Vietnam, he attended Carnegie-Mellon University, as the first undergraduate to be awarded a full fellowship in the acting and directing program.
+After his tour in Vietnam, he attended Carnegie Mellon University, as the first undergraduate to be awarded a full fellowship in the acting and directing program.
 He appeared in stage productions throughout college and continued on stage long after his tour of duty in Vietnam.